honeycombio/refinery/config.md

 - Type: `memorysize`
 - Example: `4Gb`

-### `MaxMemory`
+### `MaxMemoryPercentage`

-MaxMemory is the maximum percentage of memory that should be allocated by the span collector.
+MaxMemoryPercentage is the maximum percentage of memory that should be allocated by the span collector.

 If nonzero, it must be an integer value between 1 and 100, representing the target maximum percentage of memory that should be allocated by the span collector.
 If set to a non-zero value, once per tick (see SendTicker) the collector will compare total allocated bytes to this calculated value.